On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA

-In \citet{Morrison_et_al_2018}, a comparison of different numerical schemes for condensational growth problem is performed.
-Both fixed-, and moving-bin approaches are compared, including the non-oscillatory variant of MPDATA (referred to as MPDG therein).
-MPDATA is reported to produce significant numerical diffusion and spectral broadening relative to all other methods.
-Intriguingly, as can be seen in Fig.~7 therein, the broad spectrum in the results obtained with MPDATA appears already at the very beginning of the simulations presented (at the altitude of 20\unit{m} out of 520\unit{m} of simulated displacement of an air parcel).
-Overall, the discussion in \cite{Morrison_et_al_2018}, focuses on the issue of spectral broadening from vertical numerical diffusion highlighting that, in principle, the problem is a four-dimensional transport problem (three spatial dimensions and the spectral dimension).
+In \citet{Morrison_et_al_2018}, a comparison of different numerical schemes for the condensational growth problem is performed.
+Fixed-bin and moving-bin approaches are compared.
+MPDATA (referred to as MPDG therein) with the non-oscillatory option enabled, is reported to produce most significant numerical diffusion and spectral broadening among employed fixed-bin methods.
+Intriguingly, as can be seen in Fig.~7 therein, the broad spectrum appears as early as after 20 time steps, at an altitude of 20\unit{m} (out of 520\unit{m} of the simulated parcel displacement).
+Thus, it is questionable if the broadening attributed to the diffusivity of MPDATA is not an artefact of the top-hat initial condition.

 In \citet{Wei_et_al_2020}, MPDATA is employed for integrating droplet spectrum evolution for comparison with a Lagrangian scheme.
-The work concludes that the spurious broadening of the spectrum cannot be alleviated even with a grid composed of 2000 size bins.
+The work concludes that the spurious broadening of the spectrum cannot be alleviated even with a spectral discretisation involving 2000 size bins.

+The discussion presented in \cite{Morrison_et_al_2018} prompted further analyses presented in \citet{Pardo_et_al_2020} and \citet{Lee_et_al_2021}.
+These studies highlighted that, in principle, the problem is a four-dimensional transport problem (three spatial dimensions and the spectral dimension) and that the interplay of spectral and spatial advection further nuances the issue of spectral broadening.

-Noteworthy, none of the works mentioned above discussed coordinate transformations to non-linear grid layouts with MPDATA \citep[a discussion of handling non-uniform mesh with upwind scheme can be found in][Appendix~A]{Li_et_al_2017}. \citet{Wei_et_al_2020} and \citet{Morrison_et_al_2018} are the only works mentioning other than basic flavor of the scheme, yet only the non-oscillatory option was considered.
-Herein, the applicability of multiple variants of MPDATA and their combinations is expounded highlighting their robustness for solving the condensational growth problem.
+Noteworthy, none of the works mentioned above discussed coordinate transformations to non-linear grid layouts with MPDATA \citep[a discussion of handling non-uniform mesh with the upwind scheme can be found in][Appendix~A]{Li_et_al_2017}. \citet{Wei_et_al_2020} and \citet{Morrison_et_al_2018} are the only works mentioning other than the basic flavour of the scheme, yet only the non-oscillatory option was considered.
+Herein, the applicability for solving the condensational growth problem of multiple variants of MPDATA and their combinations is expounded.